Azure/azure-libraries-for-java/README.md

 # This Repo is in Maintenance Mode

-As our development focus has shifted to our next-generation Azure management libraries, this repository is currently in a maintenance mode.
+As our development focus has shifted to our next-generation Azure management libraries, this repository is currently in **maintenance mode**.
 We will continue to monitor this repository and make our best to effort to support any feature asks / bug fixes, however, please expect that this repository will **gradually be phased out (and eventually deprecated)** and work will be more focused on the [new libraries](https://aka.ms/azsdk/java/mgmt).

 Going forward, We highly encourage you to [try out those new management libraries](http://aka.ms/azsdk/java/mgmt) as they are now Generally Available (GA) and ready for production uses.
 These new libraries provide a higher-level, object-oriented API for managing Azure resources, that is optimized for ease of use, succinctness and consistency.
 You can find the list of new packages **[on this page](https://azure.github.io/azure-sdk/releases/latest/java.html)**.